 “I saw terrible things,” he recently told The Hollywood Reporter of his first visit to the Democratic Republic of Congo.
 “You know: the amount of sexual-based violence against women; people suffering from preventable disease; child soldiers who needed to be integrated into society; children without schooling at all.
 So we started to get involved in those areas.”

-aimed at raising awareness of the hurdles faced by Congolese - and the local actions that can be implemented to create social change.
+In 2009, Affleck launched the Eastern Congo Initiative aimed at raising awareness of the hurdles faced by Congolese - and the local actions that can be implemented to create social change.
 This November, he will make yet another trip to the country (he's already made nine) to continue his work.

 “We hooked up them up with Theo chocolate, who does a great job and we now have our first Congo bar,” he said. ”It’s not aid, it’s not giving somebody money, it’s we’re going to get you to a place where you can manufacture on the open market so that you can sell your market…so you have an ongoing business where people can make money through their own work.”

 CBS also had a recent opportunity to travel with Ben to the Congo to see his charity work first hand.
 Check out the video below.